AishathJun/BusStopAllocation/README.md

 - The preprocessing and spatial evaluation stages depend on ArcGIS Pro geoprocessing tools.
 - Some workflows may require licensed ArcGIS extensions (e.g. Network Analyst or Spatial Analyst, depending on the dataset and configuration).
 - The repository includes sample shapefiles for the user to test and see how the data is prepared for preprocessing and optimization model.

+## 🧬 Installation of DEAP Package into ArcGIS Pro

+   - Before installing external packages, clone your working environment and give it a name (Project > Package Manager > Active Environment)
+   - Activate the cloned-environment
+   - Next, open **Python Command Prompt**
+   - Ensure that you are working in the cloned environment
+   - If its not activated, you can activate it manually within the  **Python Command Prompt**.
+The location of your cloned-environment can be found at Project > Package Manager > Active Environment dropdown.

+     ```bash
+     cd ArcGISProject\YourProject\YourProject
+      ```

+     ```bash
+     activate cloned-environment
+      ```
+   - One activated, you can now install the DEAP Package

+     ```bash
+     conda config --add channels conda-forge
+     conda config --set channel_priority strict
+     conda install deap
+      ```

 ## 🎯 Intended Use